Introduction to Analyzing Digital and Analog Transponders

 The advantage of a digital transponder over an analog transponder is the demodulation/remodulation that cleans up the signal.
 When the ground site receives a signal from the satellite's digital transponder, the signal has less RF environmental noise because the digital transponder has cleaned out the RF environmental noise that occurred during the uplink and is downlinking a clean signal.

-When creating a transponder in STK, you will use a Receiver () object and a Transmitter () object on the same parent object.
+When creating a transponder in the STK application, use a Receiver () object and a Transmitter () object on the same parent object.

 1. Insert a Receiver () object using the Insert Default () method.

-2. Select GEO_Sat_East () in the Select Object dialog box.
+2. Select GEO_Sat_East () in the Select Object dialog.

-3. Click OK to close the Select Object dialog box.
+3. Click OK to close the Select Object dialog.

 4. Rename Receiver1 () to Uplink_Rx.